shanto-kumar-saha/JiraSoftware-SQAWorkflow-Documentation/README.md

 # Jira-Software-Documentation
-I have written a documentation regarding different types of features work on Jira Software
+I have written a documentation on Jira Software different types of features work